Dan has long been interested in politics, particularly in the field of ethics, and has served his community in the past.

 Does anyone out there remember Monica Lewinsky and "I did not have sex with that woman!"
 Does anyone alive really believe that?
 Do the rest of us get to make our definitions for common words?
 The holder of the most prestigious office in the world, desperate to maintain a facade of morality, gave up his own integrity in the bold-faced lie.

-Our current president made many promises (as politicians are known to do) but some of the first words from his mouth after the election were that we would have to give him more than one election to complete them.
+Our current president (Obama, when this was written) made many promises (as politicians are known to do) but some of the first words from his mouth after the election were that we would have to give him more than one election to complete them.
 A more subtle lie (one by omission), but still a plain lie.

 Bread and Circuses